Inicio/Los Andes/Pico Bolívar — Ruta Weiss

 From La Mucuy, Tabay · 2–3 day approach from 2,300m

 The traditional route.
 Walk from the park entrance through cloud forest and páramo, passing Laguna Coromoto and Laguna La Verde.
-Significantly better for acclimatization.
-The Inparques ranger station at La Mucuy is where permits are checked.
+It is significantly better for acclimatization, and the Inparques ranger station at La Mucuy is where permits are checked.

 Related Places